When to Apply

-All newly licensed individuals, other than individuals licensed by reciprocity, must complete the following twelve hours of required new salesperson course modules, no later than 90 days after the date of issuance of the individual’s license:
+All newly licensed individuals, other than individuals licensed by reciprocity, must complete the following twelve hours of required new salesperson course modules within 90 days of the date of license issuance:

 - Three (3) hours in professional standards for new licensees.

 - Three (3) hours in agreement of sale and buyer representation for new licensees.

 - Three (3) hours in real estate documents and seller representation for new licensees.

 - Three (3) hours in real estate professionalism for new licensees.